On this page

 return await db.get_user(user_id)

 Set a breakpoint inside the dependency function itself.
-When a request hits an endpoint that uses this dependency, the debugger pauses in the
+When a request hits an endpoint that uses this dependency, the debugger pauses in the dependency and lets you inspect the token, payload, and user_id before the route function runs.

 Step 7: Reproduce Production Errors Locally